Beyond String Matching: Semantic Evaluation of PDF Table Extraction: Related Work

 Evaluating extracted tables against ground truth requires metrics that jointly assess structural fidelity and content correctness.
 Directed adjacency relations (DAR)~\cite{gobel2013icdar}, introduced in the ICDAR 2013 Table Competition as the first metric designed specifically for table structure evaluation, captured local cell neighborhoods but could not represent global table structure, motivating the tree-level and grid-level approaches that followed.

 \textbf{Tree Edit Distance-based Similarity (TEDS).} TEDS~\cite{pubtabnet}, introduced alongside PubTabNet, has become the de facto standard for table recognition evaluation.
 Both predicted and ground-truth tables are represented as HTML trees whose leaf nodes (\texttt{<td>}) carry colspan, rowspan, and character-level tokenized content.
 The tree edit distance is computed with a unit cost for structural mismatches and normalized Levenshtein distance for cell content, yielding $\mathrm{TEDS} = 1 - d\,/\,\max(|T_\mathrm{pred}|, |T_\mathrm{gt}|)$, where $d$ is the edit distance and $|T|$ the number of nodes in each tree.
-Since both structure and content are compared at the character level, the score is sensitive to markup choices (e.g., \texttt{<thead>} vs.\ \texttt{<tbody>}, or \texttt{<th>} vs.\ \texttt{<td>}) and surface-level string differences.
+Since both structure and content are compared at the character level, the score is sensitive to markup choices (e.g., \texttt{<thead>} vs.\ \texttt{<tbody>}, or \texttt{<th>} vs.\ \texttt{<td>}) and surface-level string differences, so two valid HTML serializations of the same table can receive markedly different scores even when they encode identical information.

 \textbf{Grid Table Similarity (GriTS).} GriTS~\cite{grits} addresses the HTML sensitivity of TEDS by operating directly on the table's 2D grid representation, using factored row and column alignment via dynamic programming.
 It defines separate metrics for structural topology ($\mathrm{GriTS}_\mathrm{Top}$, via intersection-over-union on relative span grids) and content ($\mathrm{GriTS}_\mathrm{Con}$, via longest common subsequence similarity), each yielding precision, recall, and F-score.
 By avoiding the tree representation, GriTS treats rows and columns symmetrically and is robust to markup variations, though content comparison remains string-based.